reimagined/resolve/docs/read-side.md

 Note that a View Model does not use the Read Model store.

-## Custom Read Models
+## Custom Read Models Specifics

-**Custom Read Models** allow develop custom code, which perform reaction for input events and answers for user's queries.
-Custom Read Models does not use any adapters and not involve any resolve internal mechanisms, used in regular read models, like meta tables with filtering duplicate and out-of-order events, automatic transations and table locking and so on.
+You can implement **custom Read Models** that handle events and answers queries based on custom logic.
+Custom Read Models do not use adapters and do not involve any reSolve internal mechanisms used by regular Read Models, like meta tables with filtering duplicate and out-of-order events, automatic transactions and table locking and so on.

-Custom Read Model is based on the following handlers:
+Custom Read Models are defined based on the following handlers:

-- `updateByEvents` (mandatory) - Invoked when new events arrive from eventstore.
+- `updateByEvents` (mandatory) - Invoked when new events arrive from event store.
 - `read` (mandatory) - Invoked when a user performs query to the custom Read Model.
 Internally, this handler can perform any actions, for instance interact with the event store or send requests to external resources.
 - `getLastError` - Allows a a custom Read Model to signal that a fatal error has occurred during event processing.
 If there is no error, the `null` value should be returned.
 Any other value has been returned, `read` is not invoked anymore, since read model is turned into failed state.
 - `readAndSerialize` - Used when `read` result is not a regular entity, and can not be copied via the [structured copy algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).
 In this case, `readAndSerialize` can return custom serialized value as query result.
 - `dispose` - Used to free unmanaged resources (for example, like database connections) which maybe have been allocated by the custom Read Model.

-Note that there is no function like `init` or something similar, since read-model must perform auto-initialization when any of above handlers had been invoked.
+Note that custom Read Models do not define an `init` function, since Read Model must perform auto-initialization when any of the above handlers have been invoked.

 ## Performing Queries Using HTTP API